1728 Alberni St and 735 Bidwell St rezoning application

 What is the plan related to easing traffic flow in the area given the large amount of new and redevelopment of residential units along Alberni?

-DaltonT asked about 3 years ago
+DaltonT asked over 3 years ago

 The development is well-sited to encourage reduced vehicle trip demand.
 The site is in proximity to transit (transit routes along Georgia St, and Denman St), cycling infrastructure (bikeway on Alberni St), and proposes to meet the minimum vehicle requirements of the parking bylaw, which includes provisions for visitor parking, loading, and bike spaces.